Kimoy777/adamcaudill.github.io/source/_posts/2013-10-23-vicidial-multiple-vulnerabilities.markdown

 categories:
 ---

+*Update:* The SQL Injection vulnerability has been assigned CVE-2013-4467, and Command Injection assigned CVE-2013-4468.

 ## Background

 [VICIDIAL](http://www.vicidial.org/vicidial.php) (a.k.a.
 Asterisk GUI client) is an open-source dialer built on top of the Asterisk PBX.
 It's written in PHP, and has a significant number of security issues.